lsst/pipelines_lsst_io/getting-started/display.rst

    By default the Butler constructor returns a read only interface to the repository.
    If you plan on adding to the repository, specify ``writeable=True`` in the constructor.
+   Alternatively, if you specify a ``run`` to the constructor, it will automatically be writeable and will put outputs into that collection.

 Listing available data IDs in the Butler
 ========================================